albertoruibal/carballo/readme.md

 =======

 * Alberto Alonso Ruibal: http://www.alonsoruibal.com
-* Lukas Laag, developer of a great GWT SVG library and Carballo GWT interface: http://www.vectomatic.org
+* Lukas Laag, developer of a great GWT SVG library (http://www.vectomatic.org) and the Carballo GWT interface

 History
 =======

+Version 0.8:
+* Project build system migrated from Maven to Gradle
+* Solved some evaluator bugs
+* New option to do not use Magic Bitboard Attacks: optimizes start time in HTML5
+* Removed specific Bitboard attacks code from GWT, can be simulated setting BitboardAttacks.USE_MAGIC = false

 Version 0.7: A small leap on the engine performance and a big code clean